Madewell and Parks Project's new sustainable collab helps to preserve national parks - CNN Underscored

 Parks Project Trail Crew Beanie ($28; madewell.com)

-This beanie pairs well with an oversized shirt-jacket or denim jacket during the last days of spring’s cooler weather, or wear it with a soft fleece for a hike in one of the national parks that the sale of this beanie helps support.
+This beanie pairs well with an oversized shirt jacket or denim jacket during the last days of spring’s cooler weather, or wear it with a soft fleece for a hike in one of the national parks that the sale of this beanie helps support.

 Project Joshua Tree National Park Crewneck Crop Tee ($49.50; madewell.com)